DanielKharitonov/GBI_Git/I.3.Sem/Instruction_git.md

 2. Correct file and delete lines  "<<<<<<< HEAD",  "=======", ">>>>>>> new_branch_to_merge_later"
 3. Save and close text redactor.
 4. Add and commit changed in repository in terminal

+If you work in VSC you can chose one of several resolve conflict:

+* Accept current change
+* Accept incoming change
+* Accept both change
+* Compare changes

+Or resolve conflict  on redactor